otto-torino/tazebao/README.md

 #### Campaigns

 Campaign models are readonly, so you can only retrieve a list of paginated campaigns, or a single campaign.
-This resource is usefull in order to display the newsletter content on your own application, or to create a newsletter archive.
+This resource is usefull in order to display the newsletter content in your own application, or to create a newsletter archive.

 ##### Retrieve campaigns